rrovetto/Orbital-Space-Ontology-Project/README.md

   SWO classes may be found in existing astronomy ontologies(TBD)

 ## Status
 Under development.
 Subject to revision.
 No claims to completeness.
+Project partners wanted.

-**SEEKING funded opportunities to sustainably develop and complete the ontologies:**
+**SEEKING funded opportunities to sustainably develop this project.
+Example opportunnities of interest include:**
-* Funded degree program (BS, MS in space subject; PhD in ontology, phi, interdisciplinary, or space studies);
+* Funded degree program (BS, MS in a space subject; PhD in ontology, philosophy, or interdisciplinary with space);
-* Employment contract,
+* Employment contract
 * Grants (e.g., with NASA, ESA, EU, etc.)
 * University professors or companies to partner with to apply for grants
 * Partners, coauthors, etc.